mstksg/inCode/copy/entries/typed-sm-lc-1.md

 [pdn]: https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/

-Thinking about it again...no.
+But...no.
 There is no other choice.
 We CANNOT allow invalid domain terms to be constructible.
 If we have the ability to do better, we MUST.
 With great power comes great responsibility.
 And if we compromise here, how can we trust ourselves not to compromise when it really matters?

 One must imagine the stubborn typer happy.